mikavilpas/yazi.nvim/README.md

 }
 ```

-Notice that yazi.nvim adds some minimal dependencies for you automatically when
+Notice that yazi.nvim adds and lazy loads some minimal dependencies for you
-using a plugin manager like lazy.nvim.
-To see which dependencies are installed,
+automatically when using a plugin manager like lazy.nvim.
+To see which
-see [lazy.lua](./lazy.lua).
-If you are not using lazy.nvim (or
+dependencies are installed, see [lazy.lua](./lazy.lua).
+If you are not using
+lazy.nvim (or
 [rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim?tab=readme-ov-file)),
 you need to install the dependencies yourself.
 Also see the discussion in
 [issue 306](https://github.com/mikavilpas/yazi.nvim/issues/306) and examples of